Mali's opposition and armed groups welcome the junta | DW | 20.08.2020

 International concerns

 "We condemn the military coup.
 We are working for stability and peaceful conditions in Mali," Merkel told reporters on Wednesday.
 "The focus must be on the fight against terrorism in the country.
-And we support the efforts of the regional organization ECOWAS (Economic Community of West African States) to find a political solution now."
+And we support the efforts of the regional organization ECOWAS to find a political solution now."

 Merkel said she believed it was very important for members of the West African bloc to exert their political influence to achieve 'the best possible solution" to support peace in Mali.